mi3nts/AirQualityAnalysisWorkflows/graphite/readme.md

 ![time range selection](./readme_time-range.png)

 If you're done, click **Apply**.
 Then click on **Save dashboard** (save icon) in the top right.
 Name your dashboard however you like.

+## Stopping the containers

+Run `docker compose down` to stop the 2 containers.
+The dashboard information should be persisted under the `grafana-data` volume.